Colorado Court Records

 The Denver Probate Court is fully involved in formal probate issues arising in Denver County.
 Formal Probate Court procedures are necessary when a will is contested, unclear, invalid, or when there are seeming or actual significant challenges in the administration of a will.

 Note that at least 120 hours must have passed since a death before the Denver Probate Court can act on a probate petition.
 The assigned representative overseeing a probate case is also required to be above the age of 21.
 The Denver Probate Court may hold ancillary proceedings in cases where personal representatives appointed in another state, or a foreign representative, wishes to have their letters recorded in Colorado for business to be readily conducted there.
-For instance, a person designated as a personal representative in Arkansas may need to sell Colorado property belonging to the deceased person’s estate.
+For instance, a person designated as a personal representative in Colorado may need to sell Colorado property belonging to the deceased person’s estate.

 Among other duties, the Denver Probate Court provides procedural and general information to parties without attorneys.
 Interested parties may visit the Denver Pro Se Center in Room 281 of the City and County Building, 1437 Bannock Street.
 Court forms for the Denver Probate Court may be downloaded from the Court Forms page.